652nd Engineer Battalion Showcases Capabilities

-The 652 Engineer Battalion builds a seven-platform floating bridge, using 12,000-pound bays.
-They aimed to construct the bridge in less than the 23-minute standard, and finished in less than 18 minutes.
-That floating bridge was then used to ferry troops and vehicles, including an M2 Bradley fighting vehicle, across the Mississippi River and back.
+The 652 Engineer Battalion builds a seven-platform floating bridge, completing the project in 5 minutes less than the 23-minute standard.
+The bridge was then used to ferry troops and vehicles, including an M2 Bradley fighting vehicle, across the Mississippi River and back.

 |Date Taken: